500 Resumes Screened in 32 Minutes

 Listen

 Listen while you work, commute, or review a workflow.
-Every article supports read-aloud now, and hosted audio appears automatically when an episode URL is added.
+Every article can be narrated on demand, and hosted episodes appear automatically when an audio URL is added.

 Open EQ podcastListen